 How to do more than just make it through each day with your toddler.
 Tips to structure your toddler’s day and really thrive!
+Thrive rather than just survive!

-This is not a time to pat yourself on the back and stop working toward goals.
-You still have about 17 good years of training your child to put in, so keep working at it!
 Your toddler might be eating and sleeping well, but that is only a small portion of what you want for your child.
-The eating and sleeping well are good stepping stones for working on the bigger picture, they are not THE picture.
+The eating and sleeping well are good stepping stones for working on the bigger picture; they are not THE picture.

 By 15 months old, most toddlers are walking and can say at least one word.
 I personally love toddlers.
 They are so fun.
 Everything around them is so fascinating, and as you spend time with them, you come to see and hear things you hadn’t paid attention to in years.